-Each director who is not an employee of the company or any of its subsidiaries receives an annual fee of \$55,000 for membership on the board of directors and a fee of \$1,000 for each board of directors' and stockholders' meeting attended.
-These directors receive an additional annual fee of \$4,000 for membership on each committee of the board of directors on which such director serves and a fee of \$1,000 for each committee meeting attended.
-However, each such director who is a member of the executive committee receives an additional annual fee of \$75,000, but no fee for meetings attended.
-The members of the executive committee are Nicholas F. Brady, John B. Hess, Thomas H. Kean, W. S. H. Laidlaw, John Y. Schreyer, William I. Spencer and Robert F. Wright.
+Each director who is not an employee of the company or any of its subsidiaries receives an annual fee of \$55,000 for membership on the board of directors and a fee of \$1,500 for each board of directors' and stockholders' meeting attended.
+These directors receive an additional annual fee of \$4,000 for membership on each committee of the board of directors on which such director serves and a fee of \$1,500 for each committee meeting attended.
+In addition, the chairperson of each committee receives an annual fee of \$5,000.
+Through June 30, 2001 each director who was a member of the executive committee received an annual fee of \$75,000, but no fee for each meeting attended.
+This annual fee for the executive committee members was reduced to \$4,000 effective July 1, 2001.
+The members of the executive committee are Nicholas F. Brady, John B. Hess, Thomas H. Kean, John Y. Schreyer, and Robert F. Wright.
 Messrs.
-Hess, Laidlaw and Schreyer are employees of the company and receive no additional compensation for serving on any committee of the board of directors.
+Hess and Schreyer are employees of the company and receive no additional compensation for serving on any committee of the board of directors.

-In addition, each non-employee director receives 200 shares of common stock in the beginning of each year.
+In addition, each non-employee director receives 500 shares of common stock, generally in the beginning of each year.
 These awards are made from treasury shares purchased by the company in the open market.